 UCC (Uniform Commercial Code) Filing

 By properly filing a financing statement at the state and/or local jurisdiction, the security interest of the secured party is perfected.
 The document contains the names and addresses of the debtor and the secured party along with a description of the collateral (security interest).
 A financing statement is proof of a security interest in personal property whereas a deed, properly recorded at a County Recorder’s Office, is proof of ownership for real property (land and buildings).
-In the Dun & Bradstreet Business Information Report™ and Comprehensive Insight Plus Report, the notation that FINANCING is secured means that a company’s accounts receivables, inventory and/or other liquid assets have been pledged.
+In the Dun & Bradstreet Business Information Report™ Snapshot and Business Information Report™ On Demand, the notation that FINANCING is secured means that a company’s accounts receivables, inventory and/or other liquid assets have been pledged.